jdart1/arasan-chess/doc/BUILD.md

 Syzygy tablebase support is enabled by default.

+The Syzygy probing code is now imported as a submodule from jdart1/Fathom.
+So to obtain this code in your source tree, you should issue the command:

+git submodule update --init --recursive

+in your repository directory.

 Arasan now requires a modern compiler with C++11 features (although not necessarily complete C++11 support).